-• IHEs must submit all documents electronically, including all information typically provided on the following forms: The Application for Federal Assistance (SF 424), the Department of Education Supplemental Information for SF 424, Budget Information-Non-Construction Programs (ED 524), and all necessary assurances and certifications.
-Both IHEs and student applicants must upload any narrative sections and all other attachments to your application as files in a PDF (Portable Document) readonly, non-modifiable format.
+• ÎĤEs must submit all documents electronically, including all information typically provided on the following forms: The Application for Federal Assistance (SF 424), the Department of Education Supplemental Information for SF 424, Budget Information-Non-Construction Programs (ED 524), and all necessary assurances and certifications.

+Both IHEs and student applicants must upload any narrative sections and all other attachments to their application as files in a PDF (Portable Document) read-only, non-modifiable format.
 Do not upload an interactive or fillable PDF file.
-If you upload a file type other than a read-only, non-modifiable PDF or submit a password-protected file, we will not review that material.
+If you upload a file type other than a read-only, nonmodifiable PDF or submit a passwordprotected file, we will not review that material.